LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes-part2/studio.rst.txt

    see that the restaurant is constantly changing and adding exciting new items.

-Based on these details, you need to include some methods:
+Based on these details, you need to include some *instance* methods:

 #.
 A way to add and remove menu items from the menu.
 #.
 A way to tell if a menu item is new.